-Your GPA is calculated by dividing the total number of Quality Points you earned by the number of GPA Hours you attempted in courses in which grades of A+ through F are assigned.
+To calculate either your semester or overall GPA, determine the total number of Quality Points you earned in the period and divide this figure by total number of credit hours you attempted in courses for which grades of A+ through F were assigned.

-The first attempts of courses that have been repeated are excluded from the cumulative GPA.
+Be aware that the first attempts of courses that have been repeated are excluded from the cumulative (overall) GPA.

 Repeated Courses and GPA

 Most courses can be repeated.
-Learn the rules governing repeated courses and how repeats can affect your GPA by going to Repeated Course/GPA Scenarios.
+Learn the rules governing repeated courses and how repeats can affect your GPA by going to Repeated Courses and Your GPA.

 You can view your current GPA by calling up your Academic Transcript (Unofficial Transcript).

 Please note that the cumulative statistics you view online are always the current cumulative statistics.
 Even if you view a past term's grades, the cumulative statistics will be current through the last term you completed.
 For example, if you view Fall 2007 grades, the cumulative statistics shown with Fall 2007 will include any additional credits and grades earned during later semesters.